yujunz/gitlab.com-runbooks/docs/elastic/README.md

 ## Performing operations on the Elastic cluster ##

-One time Elastic operations should be documented as `api_call` s in this repo.
+One time Elastic operations should be documented as `api_calls` in this repo.
 Everything else, for example cluster config, index templates, should be managed using CI (with the exception of dashboards and visualizations created in Kibana by users).

+The convention used in most scripts in `api_calls` is to provide cluster connection details using an env var called `ES7_URL_WITH_CREDS`.
+It has a format of: `https://<es_username>:<password>@<cluster_url>:<es_port>` .
+The secret that this env var should contain can be found in 1password.

 ## Estimating Log Volume and Cluster Size